-- the work of the Responsible Officer;

-- the work of the external auditor;

-- the work of the Business Manager within the Academy Trust who has responsibility for the development and maintenance of the internal control framework.
+- the work of the audit committee and internal scrutiny function; - the work of the external auditor; - the work of the Business Manager within the Academy Trust who has responsibility for the development and maintenance of the internal control framework.

 The Accounting Officer has been advised of the implications of the result of their review of the system of internal control by the Resources Committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.